appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 <dd>

-The `isDisabled` property reflects the state of the widget's "Disabled" setting.
+The `isDisabled` property reflects the state of the widget's **Disabled** setting.
 It is represented by a boolean value, where true indicates that the widget is disabled, and false indicates that it is enabled for user interaction.
 </dd>

 #### isVisible `Boolean`
 <dd>

-The `isVisible` property reflects the state of the widget's "Visible" setting.
+The `isVisible` property reflects the state of the widget's **Visible** setting.
 It is represented by a boolean value, where true indicates that the widget is visible, and false indicates that it is hidden or not displayed on the page.
 </dd>